Bhutanese Americans: Health

 Many sources have indicated that 21% of all Bhutanese Americans suffer from depression which is nearly 3 times the rate of the general American which stands at 6.7%.
 It has been observed that other mental illnesses are also prevalent among the community such as anxiety and PTSD.

 Lack of education

 According to the same date released by the Pew Research Center, the Bhutanese community has one of the lowest educational attainment level in the entire U.S. with only 9% of all Bhutanese Americans 25 years old and older have at least a bachelor's degree.

 Professionals

-Bhutanese Americans own various businesses that serve the community and larger group through out the United States.
-Currently, Nebham LLC - a technology startup run by Bhutanese Americans.
+Bhutanese Americans own various businesses that serve the community and larger groups throughout the United States, e.g. Nebham LLC.

 Organizations

 The Bhutanese American Association of Houston (BaaH) and the Association of Bhutanese in America (ABA) are two examples of Bhutanese-American organizations.
 The Bhutanese American Association of Houston has an ESL program which provides elderly people in the community with the resources to learn English.
 In addition, ESL students are taken to various places and parks with recreational purposes to facilitate adaptation to the city.
 The Association of Bhutanese in America aims to establish relationships between U.S. Bhutanese and Bhutanese in Bhutan and elsewhere, as well as establish a platform that favors their relationship with the community and their country of origin.